nathanrw/nathanrw.github.io/src/content/posts/20231125_the_curse_of_the_blood_eagle/index.md

 The crossword ended up in a scrambled order.
 The correct order is (now) annotated on the clue.

-## Codes

-When running the scenario, I swapped two of the codes around to ensure that the easiest ones came first.
-But I can't remember what I did, so what is here is what I originally wrote, not what was done.

 ## Cipher Puzzle

 The final cipher puzzle proved to be possible, but too intricate for the party